Azure/Industrial-IoT/docs/deploy/howto-register-aad-applications.md

 The output of the script is a JSON file containing the relevant information to be used as part of the deployment and must be passed to the `deploy.ps1` script in the same folder using `-aadConfig` argument.

-Use the following command to deploy Azure Industrial IoT platform with pre-created App Registrations.
+Use the following command to deploy the Azure Industrial IoT platform with pre-created App Registrations.
-Follow script commands and provide additional details where needed.
+Follow the script commands and provide additional details where needed.

 ```bash
 ./deploy.ps1 -aadConfig aad.json -applicationName <application-name>